thorstenalpers/Docs/how-to-expose-kubernetes-ports.md

 will be re-used by the new service.
 Also if no labels are specified, the new service will re-use the labels from the resource it exposes.

 It will expose the port permanently but without load balancing.
-Accesible as localhost:15672.
+Accessible as localhost:15672.

 ```powershell